simonw/symbex/README.md

 def second_function(a, b):
     return a + b + 3
 ```
-And the code for that second function was updated in place to look like this:
+And the second function was updated in place to look like this:
 ```python
 def second_function(a: int, b: int) -> int:
     """